movia/oix-samples/README.md

 ## Code Samples:

 ### NodeMCU-32 Connection via Wifi
-Even though wifi will almost certainly not be available in general at bus stops, and in generel consumes a lot of power, this sample shows how you can use a nearby wifi network to get data: It also allows you to focus on the presentation of the data rather than network connectivity, e.g. using your smartphone as an access point.
+Even though wifi will almost certainly not be available in general at bus stops, and in generel consumes a lot of power, this sample shows how you can use a nearby wifi network to get data.
+It also allows you to focus on the presentation of the data rather than network connectivity, e.g. using your smartphone as an access point.

 [Show me the code](/NodeMCU-32-Wifi/src/main.cpp)